LucasHenriqueDiniz/AutoWabba/README.md

 2. **Start Automation**: Click "Start" to launch Wabbajack with debug mode and begin automation
 3. **Monitor Status**: Watch the status bar for current status
 4. **Stop When Done**: Click "Stop" to end the automation

+> **Note:** You may be asked to log in to Nexus Mods again, as AutoWabba creates a modified browser instance for automation.

 ## How It Works